eric7237cire/rgb_delivery/readme.md

 # ![Rust](http://rust-lang.org/logos/rust-logo-32x32.png) 🦀 🕸️ A grid solver for [RGB Express](http://rgbexpress.com/) ![Rust](http://rust-lang.org/logos/rust-logo-32x32.png)

 [RGB Express](http://rgbexpress.com/) is an excellent strategy Android game.
-It helps to download & play before looking at the solver, otherwise it won't make any sense.
+It helps to download & play before looking at the solver.

 Basically you have to get each van (V) pick up a block (B) and return it to the target warehouse (T).
 The van and warehouse must be the same color.
 Each van can hold 3 blocks, the 'poppers', if active, will pop the top block off the Van.
 Poppers are activated before starting the level.